Hystabec/Gossip-Simulator/README.md

 * The name of the NPC that heard the gossip
 * The outcome of the gossip (If it was `Remembered` or `Ignored`)
 If the `(?)` is hovered over on the `Outcome` result the reason for remebering or ignore the gossip will be displayed.

-When a `NPC is hovered`, with the mouse cursor, the `other NPCs` will `change colour` to reflect their relationships with the other NPC `Green is liked` and `Red is disliked`.

-The NPCs are loaded from `NPC_Data.xml` when the program is started an will be renderer to the screen.
-The gossip instances are loaded from `Gossip_Data.xml` and will occur on the `startTick` specified in the file, the start tick relates to the `NPCs ticked counter` on the `NPC Details` pannel.
-NPCs will wait `1 NPC tick` after hearing a gossip instance before the start spreading it.

 -----